Zirkonium88/AWS/README.md

 ## Machine and DeepLearning on AWS

 * Do you want to know how to use a the AWS out-of-the-box convolutional neural network ([CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network))?
 Try it out with this [example](https://github.com/Zirkonium88/AWS/tree/master/Lambda/DetectFaces).
+* Do you want to know how Amazon Rekognition and Polly can interact with each other?
+Try it out with this [example](https://github.com/Zirkonium88/AWS/tree/master/Lambda/CompareFaces).